OpenSource-Journey/Your-Github-Contributions/README.md

 ```

 It builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.
 The build is minified and the filenames include the hashes.

+## 🛡️ License

+Your GitHub Contributions is licensed under the MIT License - see the [LICENSE](https://github.com/OpenSource-Journey/Your-Github-Contributions/blob/main/LICENSE) file for details.

 ## ✨ Contributors